Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-folders.rst

 The new elements will be moved out of their existing parents into the new folder location.

-If the tuple of a folder or variable included on the payload is `null`, then that element will be promoted to the root folder.

 Inside a folder, subfolders and variables must be unique by name.
 Trying to move a folder or a variable that conflicts with the existing children of it, will return a 409 response from the server.